DominicNguyen2002/dominic-flutter-template/.github/pull_request_template.md

 ### Video

-[If feature, please attach the video to descript this feature.]
+[If feature, please attach the video to describe this feature.]

 ## II.
 Related Issues